laravel-shift/blueprint-docs/source/docs/extending-blueprint.md

 ---
 ## Extending Blueprint

-From the beginning blueprint was designed to be extendable.
-There’s so much more you can do with the draft file.
+From the beginning, Blueprint was designed to be extendable.
+There’s so much more code you could generate from the _draft_ file, as well as add your own syntax.

-Blueprints primary focus will always be models and controllers.
-However you could generate a lot more from the draft file.
+Blueprint's primary focus will always be models and controllers.
+However, Blueprint encourages the Laravel community to create additional packages for generating even more components.

-For example crud reviews, or components for Laravel nova.
+For example, generating HTML for CRUD views, or components for [Laravel Nova](https://nova.laravel.com/).

-Underneath the blueprint is registered as a singleton.
-Intern each of the lectures and generators are registered within blueprint.
+Blueprint is [bound to the container](https://laravel.com/docs/7.x/container#binding) as a _singleton_.
+This means you can resolve an instance of the `Blueprint` object either from within your own application or another Laravel package.

-As such you may register your own Lexar or generator to output additional code when blueprint build is run.
+All of the parsing and code generation is managed by this `Blueprint`.
+As such, you may register your own _lexer_ or _generator_ to generate additional code when `blueprint:build` is run.

-By registering a Lexar blueprint will pass the poorest tokens from the Yamo file.
-From there you could turn these into your own local objects to then iterate over and generate code.
+By registering a lexer, Blueprint will pass an array of the parsed tokens from the YAML file.
+With these, you could build your own data structures to add the Blueprints _tree_.

-Each generator is then called with V for syntax tree of post models and controllers, as well as any additional items you may have placed in the tree.
+Each registered generator is then called with tree and responsible for generating code.
+By default, this contains the parsed `models` and `controllers`.
+However, it may also contain additional items you may have placed in the tree with a lexer.

-The following illustrates a very simple extension to blueprint which adds an additional author section and parts is that out.

-Using this as a template you are welcome to extend blueprint in anyway you can think to expand upon its draft file statements or the code it generates.
+The following project was created to illustrate a very simple extension to Blueprint.
+You may use this as a template to extend Blueprint in anyway you can think to use in your own projects or share with the Laravel community.

-￼￼￼￼￼￼￼

-￼￼